-2. To ensure optimum utilization of funds.

-3.To ensure safety of funds through creation of reserves.
+- 2. To ensure optimum utilization of funds. - 3.To ensure safety of funds through creation of reserves.

-Nature and Scope of Financial Management : Nature :
+Nature and Scope of Financial Management: Nature:

-- 1. Management of flow of money. - Concept with application of skills in manipulation 2. - Use of Control of Money - Determining financial needs and Raising of funds Utilization of funds
+- 1. Management of flow of money. - 2.
+Concept with application of skills in manipulation

+Use of Control of Money

+Determining financial needs and Raising of funds

+Utilization of funds

+45, Anurag Nagar, Behind Press Complex, Indore (M.P.)
+Ph.: 4262100, www.rccmindore.com Any authorized publication or commercial usage of this document or any part is subject to judicial action © Gaurav Malhotra

-1. Details : Management of flow money : It refer to Inflow and outflow of money.
+- 1. Details: Management of flow money: It refer to Inflow and outflow of money.
 Inflow of money means Entering of money in business from external source and outflow of money refers to consumption of money.
-Which gives us the Best output of financial Manager need to concentrate over the inflows as well as outflow of money so that there cannot be shortage and excursiveness of financial resources.

-2 Concerns with application of skills in manipulation, we and control of money : In an effective financial Management, there is always a process of applying.
+Which gives us the Best output of financial Manager need to concentrate over the inflows as well as outflow of money so that there cannot be shortage and excursiveness of financial resources. - 2 Concerns with application of skills in manipulation, we and control of money: In an effective financial Management, there is always a process of applying.
 Manager skills in Manipulate, utilization and control of money.
-In Financial Management, Controlling of firms financial resources play a vital role that is why a financial manager uses his skills in order to control such activities.

-3 Determining the Financial needs and Raising of Funds: In financial management, a financial manager, firstly determining the financial needs of an enterprise and then finding out the best suitable sources for raising them.
+In Financial Management, Controlling of firms financial resources play a vital role that is why a financial manager uses his skills in order to control such activities. - 3 Determining the Financial needs and Raising of Funds: In financial management, a financial manager, firstly determining the financial needs of an enterprise and then finding out the best suitable sources for raising them.
 The sources should be commensurate with needs of business.
 If the funds needed for longer period then long term sources of like share capital, debentures, etc can be raise for short term, period, the short term sources like.
-Trade Bill, Commercial paper can be.

-4. Proper utilization of funds: Though raising funds is important but their effective utilization is also more important.
+Trade Bill, Commercial paper can be. - 4.
+Proper utilization of funds: Though raising funds is important but their effective utilization is also more important.
 The funds should be used in such a that maximum benefit is derived from them.
 The retires from their use should be more than their cost.
 It should be ensured that funds do not remain idle at my point of time.
 The funds committed to various operations should be effectively utilized.
 Those projects would be preferred which are beneficial to the business.

-Scope of financial Management :
+Scope of financial Management: